cab-product-marking/opcua_client/README.md

  * https://github.com/FreeOpcUa/python-opcua
  * https://python-opcua.readthedocs.io/en/latest/

-To use the same functionality in a client based on python:
+To use the same functionality in a client based on python the python-opcua library is required.
+For istalling the library use following syntax:

     $ sudo apt install python-opcua
     $ sudo apt install python-opcua-tools